sheftneal/HBBB2018/README.md

 The materials in this repository allow users to reproduce the figures, tables, and calculations appearing in the main text and extended data of the paper.

-If you find a meaningful error in the code or have questions or suggestions, please contact Sam Heft-Neal at sheftneal@stanford.edu.
+If you find meaningful errors in the code or have questions or suggestions, please contact Sam Heft-Neal at sheftneal@stanford.edu.

 ## Organization of repository